inoahdev/tbd/README.md

                                   writing out (Instead of simply appending .tbd)

 Both local and global options:
+        --macho,                           Specify that the file() provided should only be parsed if it is a mach-o file.
+                                           This option can be used to limit the filetypes parsed while recursing --dsc,                             Specify that the file(s) provided should only be parsed if it is a dyld-shared-cache file.
-            --filter-image-directory, Specify a directory to filter dyld_shared_cache images from --filter-image-filename,  Specify a filename to filter dyld_shared_cache images from --filter-image-number,    Specify the number of an dyld_shared_cache image to parse out.
+                                           Providing --macho or --dsc limits filetypes parsed when recursing --filter-image-directory, Specify a directory to filter dyld_shared_cache images from --filter-image-filename,  Specify a filename to filter dyld_shared_cache images from --filter-image-number,    Specify the number of an dyld_shared_cache image to parse out.
                                            To get the numbers of all available images, use the option --list-dsc-images --image-path,             Specify the path of an image to parse out.
                                            To get the paths of all available images, use the option --list-dsc-images -v, --version,                     Specify version of .tbd files to convert to (default is v2).
                                            This applies to all files where tbd-version was not explicitly set.
                                            To get a list of all available versions, use the option --list-tbd-versions

 Ignore options:
         --ignore-clients,               Ignore clients field